 Mealie-meal porridge, like many foods, also tastes better when allowed to cool and retrograde.
 For greater understanding of this complex, important subject, read about the virtues of reheating resistant starch.

 Corn, or maize as we call it in South Africa, has 2.1 grams of nutritious fat per cup (164g); not a lot.
 Roughly one quarter is monounsaturated, a half is a poly and a tenth saturated; there is zero cholesterol.

-Once extracted from the grain, because of the high polyunsaturated oils, it becomes a highly inflammatory substance if used as a salad dressing.
+Once extracted from the grain, because of the large proportion of polyunsaturated oils, it becomes a highly inflammatory substance if used as a salad dressing.

 However, once the kernel is split, and oxygen gets in, the fats will start to go rancid.
 So traditionally, farmers would grind their maize once a week and use it as soon as possible as a feed both for themselves, their staff and their farmyard animals.

-It's refined grain, not fat in the main that has made humans obese in the last few decades.
+It's refined grain, and sugar, not fat in the main that has made humans obese in the last few decades.

 Unrefined mealies are a good source of fibre, numerous B vitamins, and phytonutrients, especially lutein and zeaxanthin that help prevent adult onset blindness.

 World's healthiest foods gives a lot more detail on the virtues of using whole corn in making a mealie meal porridge, or enjoying it fresh on the cob.